 * not explicitly supported, but functional

 Once you start creating databases in SQL Server Express, don't forget that you still need to backup your databases.
-Sure, SQL Server databases as self monitoring and you don't need to run periodic compacts like you do to keep Microsoft Access databases healthy, but backups remain important for archival and disaster recovery reasons.
+Sure, SQL Server databases are self monitoring and you don't need to run periodic compacts like you do to keep Microsoft Access databases healthy, but backups remain important for archival and disaster recovery reasons.
 SQL Server can't stop someone from entering bad data or accidentally deleting all your records.
 Transaction logs can help recover data, but if there are lots of transactions, that may be difficult to accomplish.

 Here's our whitepaper to Automate the Backup of Your Microsoft SQL Server Express Databases